 My years of experience will do no good for anyone if I do not share it with you.
 I hope my words of wisdom and advice help you avoid many of the mistakes I made.

-Start with the basics; there are many well-known authors like Scott Cunningham, who wrote excellent books for beginners.
+Wicca, Witchcraft, and most forms of Paganism are intellectual paths.
+If you are not willing to read and educate yourself, this is not the path for you.
+Start with the basics; there are many excellent books for beginners.
 BUT don’t stop there.
-Move on to read about complicated theories, biographies, ancient texts, philosophy, and so on.
-The content you read does not have to be directly related to the spiritual path you choose.
-Just never stop learning.
+Move on to read about complicated theories, biographies, ancient texts, philosophy, principles, and so on.
+The content you read does not have to be directly related to your path.
+Read for the sake of gaining knowledge, and never stop learning.

 Nature is our greatest teacher.

+Take frequent walks outside, go hiking, collect natural things to which you feel connected.
+Place them on your altar.
+Walk on the earth in your bare feet.
+Sit quietly under a tree and listen.
 Honor nature every chance you get.
 Hug a tree.
 Smell the roses.
 Garden.
 Go camping… There are so many things you can do to connect with nature.
-Do this often and you learn what nature has to offer.
+Do the things you love often, and you learn what nature has to offer.

 “We are what we repeatedly do.
-Excellence, therefore, is not an act, but a habit.”
+Excellence, therefore, is not an act but a habit.”

+This can also be called professionalism.
+I am a huge believer in being professional.
+After all, there is a time and place for everything.
 This one is directly related to how you act and appear in the world.
-As a practitioner of Wicca, Witchcraft and Paganism you are the poster child for how others view us as a whole.
+As a practitioner of Wicca, Witchcraft, and Paganism, you are the poster child for how others view us as a whole.

 Need an example?
 Cracking an inappropriate joke or making an insulting comment during a ritual is wrong, don’t do it.
 If you have to question if what you want to say is appropriate for the situation, you should probably keep it to yourself.

 YES!
 Find someone with a good reputation in the community to help you learn.
 Learning on your own can only take you so far.
-You must at some point find a teacher who will take your practice to the next level.
+You must, at some point, find a teacher who will take your practice to the next level.

 There are many wise Pagans out there ready and willing to teach.
 Whether the teacher charges for his/her knowledge or not, find someone you trust and feel comfortable working with.
 Do your homework on this person, coven, or group.
 Interview the potential teacher(s), ask questions, and spend some time with them, so you know if you make the right fit.

-Plainly said, without going into a full lesson on The Law of Equivalent Exchange, you MUST give something of value in order to receive something of equal value.
+Plainly said, without going into a full lesson on The Law of Equivalent Exchange, you MUST give something of value to receive something of equal value.
 There is no such thing as 100% free.

-Coven initiates and pledges are required to spend their time and energy in return for their education.
-They have an obligation to dedicate themselves to the path they are being taught.
+Coven initiates and the like are required to spend their time and energy in return for their education.
+They must dedicate themselves to the path they are being taught.
 They are required to show up early and sometimes stay late.
 They help set up, tear down, decorate, hand out materials to other coven mates, and more.